 Table 18 examines PRS exits by supervision level.
-The distribution of PRS exits by supervision level were similar when comparing Class B1-E and Class F-I offenders.
-The majority of offenders exiting PRS in CY 2023 were in Supervision Levels 1 and 2 (69%).
-The largest percentage of Class B1-E and Class F-I offenders exiting PRS were in Supervision Level 2 (42% and 43% respectively).
+The distribution of PRS exits by supervision level was similar when comparing Class B1-E and Class F-I offenders.
+Most offenders exiting PRS in CY 2024 were in Supervision Levels 1 and 2 (69%).
+The largest percentage of Class B1-E and Class F-I offenders exiting PRS were in Supervision Level 2 (42% and 44% respectively).